dikkadev/bangs/README.md

 Requires an extension like "Add custom search engine".

+### Pop-up / Redirect Settings

+Multiple bangs (e.g., chaining multiple bangs in one query) open separate tabs or pop-up windows by design, which may be blocked by default.
+To ensure multibangs work as expected, allow pop-ups/redirects for your Bangs instance domain (e.g., `https://s.dikka.dev`) in your browser settings.
+Refer to your browser’s documentation for instructions on enabling pop-ups or redirects if needed.

 ## Advanced Usage

 For details on advanced configurations and persistent setups, please refer to the [Advanced Usage](./ADVANCED.md) guide.